What To Wear In Sardinia

 What To Wear In Sardinia In The Spring / Summer

 Spring and summer on Sardinia are beautiful times of year to explore the islands.
-In spring, expect longer hours of sunshine and fresh temperatures of around 16°C in March and April.
+In spring, expect longer hours of sunshine and fresh temperatures of around 16°C (around 60°F) in March and April (and above 20°C – that’s 68°F – in May).

-As the flowers start to bloom, the countryside becomes a place of perfection for hiking, and you will want to pack similarly to fall in Sardinia.
+As the flowers start to bloom, the countryside and mountains of Sardinia are perfect place for a hike, and you will want to pack similarly to fall in Sardinia.
 Make sure to pack the following items:

-As summer comes around, the temperatures soar, averaging 28.5°C in July and August.
+As summer comes around, the temperatures soar, averaging (but usually going well above) 28.5°C (over 83°F) in July and August.
 This time of year means less thought about layers to keep warm and more about how to stay cool and protect yourself from the sun.

 Here are some items you should pack:

-- Flowing dresses are definitely what to wear in Sardinia in the summer.
-Make sure to check out the Kandid Dress.
+• Flowing dresses are definitely what to wear in Sardinia in June, July and August (and September too).

-- Don’t forget to pack your bathing suit – and a beach cover-up (i.e. a kaftan) is always useful.
+• Don’t forget to pack your bikini – and a beach cover-up (i.e. a kaftan) is always useful.

 Other Things To Pack For Sardinia

-Now that you’re totally clued up on what to wear in Sardinia – from the stylish to the practical – and you’ve got some outfits to think about, what else do you need to pack?
+Now that you know what to include in your Sardinia packing list – from the stylish to the practical – and you’ve got some outfits to think about, what else do you need to pack?

 That’s a good question!
 (Hint: you’ll need more than just cool outfits).

-While you may have a few essentials in mind already, to help you out, I’m going to run you through my must-have items to put on your Sardinia packing list.
+While you may have a few essentials in mind already, to help you out, I’m going to run you through my must-have items that you need to pack.
+In case you forget them at home, don’t worry: there are plenty of shops in Sardinia where all these items are readily available.

 Mosquito repellent

-I wouldn’t call mosquitoes a problem in Sardinia, but we do have them – some places more than others.
+I wouldn’t call mosquitoes a huge problem in Sardinia, but we do have them – some places more than others.
 Stintino, for example, with its relatively sheltered harbor and nearby salt flats, can mean mosquitoes are more present.
+The same can be said of places like Molentargius Nature Reserve in Cagliari.

-Mosquitos congregate anywhere near standing water or dense undergrowth, and you’ll find them in places with less breeze and air-flow.
-They are more active at dawn and (especially) dusk.
+Mosquitos congregate anywhere near standing water or dense undergrowth, and you’ll find them in places with less breeze and air-flow – which means they are less of a nuisance on strong mistral days.
+They are more active at dawn and (especially) dusk, but they can be present during the day too.

 Mosquito repellent is a sensible option, especially if you’re prone to getting bitten.
 Repellent with anywhere between 15 to 30% DEET should be adequate.
 If you want something natural, go for something containing citronella, which is very effective at keeping mosquitoes at bay.